 Saffron flowers are generally harvested between the second half of October and the first half of November, although this may depend on the climatic conditions of the area where they are grown, as this influences the flowering period.
 After this process, the flowers are plucked or ‘peeled’ – the name given to the process of extracting the precious red stigmas.

 The stigmas are then dried in special devices.
 This process determines their moisture content, aroma and colouring strength, which is why this step is so important for the quality of the saffron.
 The experience and tradition established over the years in each area and each plantation have a critical influence on this.
 The saffron is then stored, protected from humidity, and later packaged.
 Until it goes to market it is kept away from light and humidity at an ambient temperature of 25 °C.

-- Extracted from the European Commission compilation list, under EFSA evaluation (ID 2038).
+- Extracted from the EFSA health claims application list, under evaluation (ID 2038).

 - Jam IN, Sahebkar AH, Eslami S, Mokhber N, Nosrati M, Khademi M, Foroutan-Tanha M, Ghayour-Mobarhan M, Hadizadeh F, Ferns G, Abbasi M. The effects of crocin on the symptoms of depression in subjects with metabolic syndrome.
 Adv Clin Exp Med.
 2017 Sep;26(6):925-930. doi: 10.17219/acem/62891.
 PMID: 29068592.